20 Animals With Green Eyes

 Egyptian Mau Cats have brilliant green eyes like Havana Brown Cats.
 With age, the color of the view can also alter.

 This species is widespread in Egypt because of its speckled look.
-The species, a chosen breed, has a variety of major coat colors, black patches, and recognizable brown stripes on its mid-dorsum.
+It is a chosen breed with a variety of major coat colors, black patches, and recognizable brown stripes on its mid-dorsum.

 Havana Brown is a domestic cat.
 Cats are renowned for their brown coats and vivid emerald eyes.